Key Takeaways

 - Valid work rights for migrants and refugees

-The White Card training course typically takes a few hours to complete.
-Once you pass the assessment, you will usually receive your White Card within a few days.
-However, processing times may vary depending on the training provider.
+The White Card training course takes 6-8 hours to complete.
+Once you pass the assessment, you will receive your statement of attainment immediately and then receive your actual White Card from the relevant WorkSafe authority within a few weeks.

 Enrol in a Government-Approved White Card Course Today!